ametnes/terraform-provider-ametnes/docs/resources/network.md

 page_title: "ametnes_network Resource - terraform-provider-ametnes"
 subcategory: ""
 description: |-
   Creates and manages a network access resource.
-Depending on your kubernetes cluster, this resource may be a load balancer or just an object that manages a set of NodePort(s).
+Depending on your kubernetes cluster, this resource may be a load balancer or an object that manages a set of NodePort(s).
 ---

 # ametnes_network (Resource)

 Creates and manages a network access resource.
-Depending on your kubernetes cluster, this resource may be a load balancer or just an object that manages a set of NodePort(s).
+Depending on your kubernetes cluster, this resource may be a load balancer or an object that manages a set of NodePort(s).

 ## Example Usage